 The business world is overflowing with unnecessary jargon – words that do more to confuse co-workers and customers than to help them.

 Here are three examples: "punch a puppy" (do a bad thing that's good for business); "peel the onion" (look at an issue in detail); and "take a thought shower" (come up with some ideas).

 The words may be familiar, but the phrases ask more questions than they answer.
 And you risk alienating your team members, or losing their good will, if your choice of words is baffling or annoying.
 This is especially true when you're trying to give them important information.

 But jargon is not all bad.
-Technical language can actually be an aid to good communiction, if it is delivered in the right setting and to the right people.
-The important thing is to know your audience and to know the difference between good and bad jargon.
+Technical language can actually be an aid to good communiction, if it's delivered in the right setting and to the right people.
+The important thing is to know your audience, and to know the difference between good and bad jargon.

 In this article, we'll examine how jargon can reduce the clarity of your communication, and how it can affect your authority as a leader.
-We'll look at ways to stamp out the wrong kind of jargon, but also how to use the right kind effectively... when it is appropriate.
+We'll look at ways to stamp out the wrong kind of jargon, and how to use the right kind effectively... when it is appropriate.

 Business jargon that comes under the first definition is the kind that is criticized.
 It might be just slightly irritating: "Let's run that up the flagpole, and see if anyone salutes," for instance.
 But, why not simply say, "Let's try this out and see what people think"?
 Sometimes the words just sound silly: "Let's open the kimono on that."
 Let's not.
 Let's just tell people about it.

 However, technical terms – or "the right kind of jargon" – can quickly and effectively explain a specific activity or meaning to a specialized audience.
 The key here is knowing who you are delivering the message to.
 A group of project managers would greet words such as agile, sprint and scrum with a collective nod.
 An audience of people with no knowledge of project management, on the other hand, would likely be left scratching their heads.